6 Reasons Your Dog Follows You Everywhere

 Dogs were first domesticated at least 15,000 years ago (1).
 They went from being wolves living in packs to dogs living in packs with humans.
 One of the biggest reasons that humans bred dogs was for companionship.

-For this reason it is easy to see why dogs like to follow our every move.
+For this reason it is easy to see why your dog might follow you everywhere.
 Humans and dogs have a mutually beneficial relationship, each providing the other with companionship.
-Humans aso provide dogs with food, shelter, and safety.
+Humans also provide dogs with food, shelter, and safety.